WhoFest

 WhoFest is a recurring Doctor Who-focused science fiction convention held in the Dallas, Texas, area.
-First held in November 2013 as a one-off celebration of the 50th anniversary of Doctor Who, WhoFest is now held annually each April.
+First held in the 1990s and again in November 2013 as a one-off celebration of the 50th anniversary of Doctor Who, WhoFest is now held annually each April.

 WhoFest is a production of the Dallas Future Society, a non-profit 501(c)(3) corporation that seeks to promote the advancement of science, literature, and music for all mankind.
 This is the same organization that has run FenCon, a literary and music oriented general interest science fiction convention, since 2004.

 Programming

 Notable features of WhoFest include how-to programming, panels, fan discussions, gaming, a diverse selection of guests, celebrity encounters, a charity auction, a dealers room, "WhoKids" children's programming, trivia contests, concerts, and a dance on Saturday night.
 Many attendees wear costumes as various Doctor Who characters and others.

 Critical reaction

 In June 2013, the Fort Worth Star-Telegram named WhoFest as one of the "red-letter dates for geeks, fans, [and] collectors" as well as one of the signs that Dallas/Fort Worth has become "so geeky".
 In November 2013, the Dallas Observer called WhoFest "an enjoyable, eye-opening experience".
 In February 2015, the Fort Worth Star-Telegram declared WhoFest an event that "jumped out and made our nerd hearts go pitter-pat".
 In April 2015, The Dallas Morning News described WhoFest as a way to "get your geek on" and "a fun event for all Doctor Who fans".